Claws and Effects: Submissions Guidelines

 Six Questions for Alison Ross

-Editor Laura Roberts at Black Heart Magazine also interviewed me years ago, which may give you further insight into Clocky Kitty (also a little dated, but still relevant-ish):
+Editor Laura Roberts at Black Heart Magazine also interviewed me years ago, which may give you further insight into Clocky Kitty (also dated, but still relevant-ish):

 An Interview with Clockwise Cat Editor Alison Ross